david-loeb/edid/README.md

 # edid

-The edid package implements the efficient difference-in-differences and event study estimators developed by [Chen, Sant’Anna, and Xie (2025)](https://arxiv.org/abs/2506.17729).
+The {edid} package implements the efficient difference-in-differences and event study estimators developed by [Chen, Sant’Anna, and Xie (2025)](https://arxiv.org/abs/2506.17729).
 I wrote the code for a personal research project, as I could not find a publicly available implementation, so I thought I’d share it.
 The functionality is quite